clustervision/trinityX/doc/configuration.rst

                                                          In HA setups, this is the IP address of the second controller.

 trix_ctrl_ip            IP address    '10.141.255.252'   This option is set by the installer to the value of `trix_ctrl1_ip` in a single controller setup.
-                                                         In HA setups, this the controllers' floating IP address that will always point to the controller with the primary role.
+                                                         In HA setups, this is the controllers' floating IP address that will always point to the controller with the primary role.

 trix_ctrl1_bmcip        IP address    '10.148.255.254'   Only useful in HA setups for fencing purposes.
                                                          This is the IP address of the BMC on the first controller that will be used to enable IPMI LAN fencing.